Kyrgyzstan

 Transport

-20 March 2023
+20 March 2024

-The Eurasian Development Bank (EDB) presented the latest issue of the Macroeconomic Review for its six member states.
-The Macroeconomic Review is a regular publication by the EDB, which provides a snapshot of the macroeconomic situation and projects short-term developments in its member countries.
-The review also contains detailed statistics on key macroeconomic indicators
+The Eurasian Development Bank (EDB) has released the latest Macroeconomic Review for its six member states.
+This regular publication provides a roundup of the macroeconomic situation and projects near-term developments in the member countries.
+The review also contains detailed statistics on key macroeconomic indicators.

 Bishkek Representative Office